top of page

 • Existing restrictions on their driving

 Some individuals continue driving because they have no choice, are confused, or are simply unaware that their license status has changed.
-Unfortunately, this misunderstanding can escalate a DUI charge into additional charges, such as driving without a valid driver’s license which can lead to arrest, having their car impounded and, in some cases, real jail time.
+Unfortunately, this misunderstanding can escalate a DUI charge into additional charges, such as driving without a valid driver’s license.
+This can lead to arrest, having their car impounded, and, in some cases, real jail time.

 Many individuals mistakenly believe that only the Court determines the status of their driver’s license.
 While a judge or DA might suggest revocation or restrictions, in most instances, Service Oklahoma is responsible for suspending your driver's license due to a DUI.